Top 10 Things to Do in Del Mar

 7. Enjoy fine dining

-There is a multitude of fantastic restaurants in the heart of Del Mar Village: Café Secret, Poseidon, Rendezvous, Jake’s Del Mar, Pacifica Del Mar, and The Brigantine; just to name a few!
+There is a multitude of fantastic Del Mar restaurants in the heart of Del Mar Village: Cafe Secret, Poseidon, Rendezvous, Jake’s Del Mar, Pacifica Del Mar, and The Brigantine; just to name a few!
 Most of these spots boast panoramic ocean views, and the Village is a lovely place for a leisurely post-dinner evening stroll.
 Be sure to make reservations in advance for dinner, especially on weekends; this area is known to fill up quickly.
+Or, sample fine food on one of Del Mar’s food and wine-tasting tours.

 8. Visit Fletcher Cove